Skip to content

 Not being able to sell all the products purchased means you’ll be saddled with deadstock that will lose you money.
 You may have to sell this overstock at a significantly discounted price, and maybe even well below cost.
 For large businesses, that’s not ideal.
 For small businesses, it could be disastrous.

 A second deterrent might be physical space.
-For a lot of smaller businesses, particularly ecommerce business owners who work primarily out of their homes, the volume of units required for a MOQ can be difficult to store.
+For a lot of smaller businesses, particularly eCommerce business owners who work primarily out of their homes, the volume of units required for a MOQ can be difficult to store.
 If this is a method of supply purchasing you are considering, physical space should also be a consideration.
 However, you might want to consider dropshipping, which is a method of purchasing units that you don’t actually need to keep in a physical location but can be shipped directly to customers upon purchase.

 Last, keep in mind that a supplier’s MOQ estimate usually does not include additional fees like the cost of shipping.
 If you’re ordering stock internationally, you will also need to factor in the cost of completing the necessary paperwork to get your stock through customs.
 Alongside this, it’s good to be aware that if you are ordering stock internationally, there is the possibility that it will get delayed at customs, resulting in a delay in you receiving the shipment and possibly lost sales.

-How to calculate MOQs
+How to calculate Minimum Order Quantity

 Working with a MOQ method sounds great to a lot of business owners, but it’s important to ensure you’re not over-purchasing, or not purchasing enough.
 Calculating a MOQ that works for your business is finding the perfect balance between volume and price, what you can realistically sell, and what overstock you might have to markdown.